minprog/programming-1/20 Problem sets/00 Scratch/10 Standard Edition.md

 ## How to submit

-To submit this problem set, visit TODO.
-You'll find that a few questions await.
-Be extra-sure that your answers are correct, particularly your project's URL on MIT's website, lest we overlook your submission!
+To submit this problem set, enter your project's URL below.

-CS50 collects quite a bit of data for research purposes.
-Please forgive the length of this first problem set's form!
-In total, the form will probably take 30 or more minutes to fill out.
-Not to worry if you finish shortly after the problem set's deadline, so long as you start before the deadline.
-Future problem sets' forms will be much quicker!

 This was Problem Set 0.